ikjordan/ABIE/README.md

 This fork aims to build
 on the official code repository for the book.
 It is work in progress, but the intent is to:

+1. Address issues in some of the integrators that prevented them running. *done*
-1. Address some issues I found with Python package management *done*
+2. Address some issues I found with Python package management *done*
-2. Add support for MS Windows, using Microsoft Visual Studio Community 2019 (free to non-commercial users) *done*
+3. Add support for MS Windows, using Microsoft Visual Studio Community 2019 (free to non-commercial users) *done*
-3. Support MS Windows builds using gcc under msys2 (minGW 64 bit) *done*
+4. Support MS Windows builds using gcc under msys2 (minGW 64 bit) *done*
-4. Make changes to `snapshot_serialization.py` to support windows, and allow it to be called from Python programatically *done*
 5. Add extra example files *in progress*
 6. Get the CUDA code working under Windows *to do*
+7. Make changes to `snapshot_serialization.py` to support windows, and allow it to be called from Python programatically *done*

 ## Notes
+1. It appears that major changes were made to the code to introduce the accelerated C integrators.
+This broke some of the older integrator inplementations in Python.
+These issues have now been addressed, and all integrators should now work in `numpy` mode
+2. Addressed issues with timestep and energy delta calculations in the `Wisdom Holman` integrator
-1. The package configuration has been modified, so that code can be called in the same way, regardless of whether the `astroabie` package has been installed.
+3. The package configuration has been modified, so that code can be called in the same way, regardless of whether the `astroabie` package has been installed.
 Examples have been moved into a separate directory
+4. Added an option to control the amount of data written to the console during a run
-2. Loading the shared library from the installed package has been refined, to allow for instances where the library name is decorated by the architecture during installation
+5. Loading the shared library from the installed package has been refined, to allow for instances where the library name is decorated by the architecture during installation
-3. A MS Visual Studio 2019 solution is provided.
+6. A MS Visual Studio 2019 solution is provided.
 This creates a DLL file from the C code, and allows easy access to the debugger for both the Python and C code
-4. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
+7. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
 Therefore the LLVM (`Clang-cl`) tool chain is used with Visual Studio 2019
-5. The code has been tested under MS Windows 10, MinGW 64-bit running on Windows 10, Ubuntu 20.04 running in a VirtualBox VM and a 4MB Raspberry PI 4 running Raspberry Pi OS
+8. The code has been tested under MS Windows 10, MinGW 64-bit running on Windows 10, Ubuntu 20.04 running in a VirtualBox VM and a 4MB Raspberry PI 4 running Raspberry Pi OS
-6. I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
+9. I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
-7. To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
+10. To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
 This is valid in `Clang`, and triggers intellisense to work correctly, but is ignored in `Clang-cl`, and so causes a warning to be generated
-8. Clang supports 80 bit `long double`, but in Clang-cl `long double` is set to 64 bits for compatibility with MSVC.
-Use MinGW64 to get 80 bit `long double` under Windows
+11. Clang supports 80 bit `long double`, but in Clang-cl `long double` is set to 64 bits for compatibility with MSVC.
+Use MinGW64 to build a DLL that will provide 80 bit `long double` support under Windows
-9. The C files in the project are built into a DLL.
+12. The C files in the project are built into a DLL.
 I failed to configure `setup.py` to automatically trigger a build using `Clang`, so before running `setup.py` `libabie.dll` should be built in Visual Studio.
 The DLL will then be packaged correctly
-10. Under MinGW 64bit the DLL (`libabie.dll`) can be built by invoking `make`.
+13. Under MinGW 64bit the DLL (`libabie.dll`) can be built by invoking `make`.
 This should be done before running `setup.py`.
 The DLL will then be packaged correctly
-11. Note that there appears to be an issue in on the Raspberry Pi, where specifying dependencies can cause `Cython` to fail.
+14. Note that there appears to be an issue in on the Raspberry Pi, where specifying dependencies can cause `Cython` to fail.
 The workaround is to comment the dependencies out from `setup.py` and install them manually